lzhan94swu/CFBNL/README.md

 ![BNVis](./NetViz.png)

 ## Balance between Classification and Contrastive Loss
-We add an coefficient on the contrastive loss ($\mathcal{L}_1$ in the paper) to see how the contrastive loss effect on the finall prediction.
+We add an coefficient $\beta$ on the contrastive loss ($\mathcal{L}_1$ in the paper) to see how the contrastive loss effect on the finall prediction.
 The results are shown as below.
 We can see that the performance is further enhanced with a proper coefficient.
 However, the contribution of category loss (cross entropy) is dominant.
-And the contrastive loss we disigned is to keep the information from homologic samples (samples of the same subject) more alike.
-This mechanism works as an adaptive average on the homologic samples.
+And the contrastive loss we disigned is to ensure the information from homologic samples (samples of the same subject) more alike.
+This mechanism is in line with the assuption that the brain state of a person is stable.
+Thus, it works as an adaptive average on the homologic samples to diminish the random error while keeping the useful information for prediction.
+![Balance]{./beta.png}
+We also recognize a record error of inter-subject prediction on DynHCP Gender in the submitted paper and corrected it in the results above.
+We will fix this error in the final edition.
+Sorry for all the misinformation!

 ## Environment
 - cuda 11.8